DevSecOpsSamples/eks-gpu-autoscaling/cdk/README.md

-# GPU cluster with EKS Blueprints
+# Create a GPU cluster with EKS Blueprints

 ## Prerequisites